lak1357/aws-boot-demo/README.md

-This is a pet project
+This is a pet project for AWS